 In addition to mentoring, fellows who remain in good standing with the program receive:

 - A stipend for two summers ($3900 per summer) and four semesters ($1800 per term);

 - Additional funding for research, travel, and preparation for the GRE;

 - Fellows who enroll in an eligible Ph.D. program within three years of graduating from Brown may receive up to $10,000 in undergraduate loan repayment from the Mellon Foundation;

 - As graduate students, Ph.D. recipients, and faculty members, MMUF Fellows benefit from additional funding and mentoring for their research, teaching, and professional development.
 The Mellon Foundation describes these benefits in detail.

-*Students who are awarded the Mellon Mays Fellowship and additional funding from another Brown or external award should consult with Dr. Delalue about any potential conflicts.
+*Per Brown University policy, students who are awarded the Mellon Mays Fellowship may not receive additional funding from a Brown University department or entity for the same research project or for another proposed full-time summer endeavor.
+Please consult with Dr. Poloma about any potential conflicts.